ogryniuk/coding-tasks/comparing-integer-pairs-of-a-string/README.md

-Given a String with loosely identical halves, the programme identifies the non-identical pairs of integers and sorts their indexes in an ascending order.
+We are given a String with loosely identical halves containing the pairs of integers.
+The programme allows us to identify the non-identical pairs of integers and sort their indexes in an ascending order.